-Early Learning Day
+Emmett Early Learning Collaborative

 Each year in the Rotunda of the Idaho State Capitol, state leaders gather to learn about the impact of high-quality early learning!
 This year's event will be hosted by the Idaho Nonprofit Center.